-High volume air samplers typically sample more than 1500 cubic metres (m3) of air over a 24-hour period.
+High-volume air samplers typically sample more than 1500 cubic meters (m3) of air over a 24-hour period.
 The sample is passed through a filter which must be removed then sent off for analysis.
 The filter paper is weighed and a dust level is determined from the weight of the filter paper.
 The dust level is recorded and reported to the regulator when required.

 Drawbacks of traditional compliance monitoring

 Traditional compliance monitoring is slow.
 The whole process – from sampling, to collection, to sending the filter off for analysis can take days, if not weeks.
 The method is good at reporting what the average dust levels were on any given day in the past, but they cannot tell the site or community what the dust levels were at 10 am on Sunday morning, for example.
 A high volume sampler would simply report the average for the day.

 When disputes occur the community is likely to have a specific event or events in memory when the problem was particularly bad.
 They will confront the site managers with dates and times and often pictures of the worst moments.
 Answering these concerns with an averaged sample over a 24 hour period is insufficient.
 Sometimes the sample has not even been sent to the lab by the time the neighbours are demanding an answer.

 Another disadvantage of high volume samplers is the operating cost.
 Sending someone to change the filter, send the old one off to the lab, and to pay the lab for analysis adds significant ongoing expense to the monitoring program.